wpol18/Quantum/README.md

 # Quantum
+__Note: I will be reorganizing the contents of this folder drastically, as right now the files are somewhat arbitrarily organized__

 This code repository serves to hold some code that explores quantum programming.
 As of now, there is only an education section where I will continue to upload Jupyter Notebooks of varying complexity using different quantum software frameworks